About IQIRVO®

 When asked questions from the itch section of the PBC-40 questionnaire and the 5-D itch scale:

-People taking IQIRVO reported an average reduction of 2.5 points in the PBC-40 itch score, compared to people taking ursodiol alone (average reduction of 0.1 points).
+People taking IQIRVO reported an average reduction of 2.5 points in the PBC-40 itch score, compared to people taking ursodiol alone (average reduction of

 Ampersand with lines above and below